 Centralize sales, monitor performance, analyze profitability

-A restaurant cash register isn't just a payment terminal.
-It's also an analysis tool , enabling you to find out which dishes are performing well, which time slots are most profitable, and adjust your offers accordingly.
+A restaurant point-of-sale system is more than just a payment terminal.
+It’s also an analytics tool that lets you see which dishes are selling well, which time slots are the most profitable, and adjust your offerings accordingly.

 The impact on the average basket size can be significant.
 Albert, manager of Alfi, explains:

-"Before Innovorder, our average basket size was 18 euros, and today it’s between 22 and 23.
-Eighty percent of my customers pay at the kiosk.
+"Before Innovorder, our average basket size was 18 euros, and today it's between 22 and 23.
+80% of my customers pay at the kiosk.
 It saves time—and therefore money.
-Before, it was a nightmare: cables everywhere, everything separate.
+Before, it was a nightmare: receipts everywhere, everything separate.
 Today, everything is integrated."

 Jabrane, the founder of Double XL, has observed a similar trend:

-“The average basket size has gone from about 15 euros to over 20 euros today.
-Customers can afford to buy more without feeling pressured by the cashier.”
+"The average basket size has gone from about 15 euros to more than 20 euros today.
+They can afford to order more without feeling pressured by the cashier."

 Anticipate peaks, manage teams, adjust stocks

-Thanks to the data collected via your cash register system, you can adapt your teams according to the number of customers, prepare the right production volumes and reduce food waste.
-Your cash register becomes a management tool.
+Using the data collected through your point-of-sale system, you can adjust your staffing levels based on foot traffic, prepare the right production volumes, and reduce food waste.
+Your point-of-sale system becomes a management tool.

 In practical terms: if sales data shows that Wednesday lunchtime generates 30% more volume than Monday, you adjust your supplier orders and your schedule in advance, rather than waiting for the end-of-week report to take action.